VanRoy/vanroy/README.md

 My personal rule for design valid solution :

-> Technologies no matters, only the right tool for the right job.
+> Technology no matter, only the right tool for the right job.

 ### Talks